 ispunct - test for a punctuation character

-The ispunct() function tests whether c is a character of class punct in the program's current locale, see the XBD specification, Locale .
+The ispunct() function shall test whether c is a character of class punct in the program's current locale; see the Base Definitions volume of IEEE Std 1003.1-2001, Chapter 7, Locale.

-In all cases c is an int, the value of which must be a character representable as an unsigned char or must equal the value of the macro EOF.
-If the argument has any other value, the behaviour is undefined.
+The c argument is an int, the value of which the application shall ensure is a character representable as an unsigned char or equal to the value of the macro EOF.
+If the argument has any other value, the behavior is undefined.

-The ispunct() function returns non-zero if c is a punctuation character; otherwise it returns 0.
+The ispunct() function shall return non-zero if c is a punctuation character; otherwise, it shall return 0.